-Ms. Robles testified NIPSCO does not expect to buy firm, long-term purchased power during the forecast period and did not enter into any third-party energy transactions for physical power that impacted the reconciliation period.
-She stated NIPSCO will continue to consider entering into short-term third-party agreements to protect customers from market influences.
+Ms. Robles testified NIPSCO did not enter any third-party energy transactions for physical power that are reflected in the forecast period.
+She stated that NIPSCO did not enter into any third-party energy transactions for physical power that impacted the reconciliation period; however, NIPSCO will continue to consider entering into a short-term, third-party agreements for purposes of protecting customers from market influences.

 Ms. Robles testified NIPSCO incorporated forecasted FIT purchases in this filing.
-She explained that NIPSCO projects FIT purchases for the forecast period based on the average of actual FIT purchases incurred for the 12-month period ending June 30, 2023.
+She explained that NIPSCO projects FIT purchases for the forecast period based on the average actual FIT purchases incurred for the 12-month period ending September 30, 2023.